 The Group's policy is to seek to maintain cash balances to meet all short and medium term requirements.
 The Group has a low level of gearing relative to the property investment sector as a whole and has long standing relationships with many leading banks and financial institutions from which the Board expect to be able to raise further funds if required.
-At 31 March 2012, gearing was 16.9 per cent.
-(2011 - 18.6 per cent.) on the basis of gross debt to gross assets.
-Cash and short-term deposits at 31 March 2012, were £32.5 million (2011 - £30.6 million, after adjusting for £41.0 of short-term borrowings temporarily held as cash at the year end) and £18.1 million of loans and borrowing were repayable within one year (2011 - £14.2 million, after adjusting for the same short-term borrowings).
-In addition, at the same date, the Group had undrawn committed facilities of £64.6 million (2011 - £30.6 million).
-Of this,£61.6 million expires in 2015 and £3.0 million in 2018.
+At 31 March 2013, gearing was 18.9 per cent.
+(2012 - 16.9 per cent.) on the basis of gross debt to gross assets.
+Cash and short-term deposits at 31 March 2013, were \pounds 63.5 million (2012 - \pounds 32.5 million) and \pounds 18.3 million of loans and borrowings were repayable within one year (2012 - \pounds 18.1 million).
+In addition, at the same date, the Group had undrawn committed facilities of \pounds 20.0 million (2012 - \pounds 64.6 million), which expire in 2017.

-The maturity analysis of the undiscounted cash flows arising from the Group's financial liabilities at 31 March 2012 was as follows:
+The maturity analysis of the undiscounted cash flows arising from the Group's financial liabilities at 31 March 2013 was as follows: